 Since we weren’t able to get sweet potato slips from the nursery last year, we had to make another plan.
 You can order sweet potato slips from catalogs or online…or you can grow your own.

-Last year he ordered some, but this year growing sweet potato slips has been a fun little project for us.
+Last year he ordered some sweet potato slips, but this year growing them has been a fun little project for us.
 Growing sweet potato slips is fairly easy to do.

 How to Grow Slips for Sweet Potato Vines